-Starting off our list of some of the most well-loved cafés in Jimbocho is Saboru, a kissaten, or traditional Japanese cafe.
+Starting off our list of some of the most well-loved cafés and best places to eat in Jimbocho is Saboru, a kissaten, or traditional Japanese cafe.
 Saboru, meaning “to skip school” is the perfect place to hide away from the world for a day.
 Its quaint interior is laden with all sorts of knick-knacks, cluttering the cottage-like shop.
 There are two Saboru shops, located right next to each other.
 Saboru 1 is a cafe offering snacks and a good cup of joe, while Saboru 2 is a lunch spot known for Japanese-style spaghetti, heavy on the ketchup.
 One unique thing about Sabouru’s morning coffee is that it is served with peanuts, which apparently is a custom in Ethiopia, coffee-growing country.
 The café also serves breakfast and snacks and is frequented by students looking for a study nook.

 2. Paperback Café

 Another popular place in Jimbocho to get your dose of caffeine is Paperback Café, which is housed at the bookstore Tokyodo, a nearly 100-year old establishment.
 Want to get some work done in a cozy and relaxed environment?
 With free Wi-Fi and many konsento (Japanese for “electrical outlet”), this is the spot for you.
 The café serves affordable coffee and sandwich sets, as well as few varieties of spaghetti, and desserts like cheesecake and coffee-flavored Mont Blanc.
 True to its name, Paperback Café has a huge collection of paperbacks for you to peruse at your leisure while sipping a hot cup of joe.